AdobeDocs/workfront.en/help/classic/administration-and-setup/get-started-wf-administration/firewall-overview.md

 >
 >If you add any of these products, integrations, or functionalities at a later date, you must contact your network administrator so they can adjust the allowlist.

-### View your organization's cluster and Workfront plan
+### View your organization's cluster and Workfront plan {#view-your-organization-s-cluster-and-workfront-plan}

 1. Click **Setup** near the upper-right corner of Adobe Workfront on the Global Navigation Bar.
 1. Click **System** in the left panel